coq/coq/doc/sphinx/language/gallina-extensions.rst

 deactivates all high-level printing features such as coercions, implicit arguments, returned type of pattern-matching, notations and various syntactic sugar for pattern-matching or record projections.
-Otherwise said, :opt:`Printing All` includes the effects of the options :opt:`Printing Implicit`, :opt:`Printing Coercions`, :opt:`Printing Synth`, :opt:`Printing Projections`, and :opt:`Printing Notations`.
+Otherwise said, :flag:`Printing All` includes the effects of the options :flag:`Printing Implicit`, :flag:`Printing Coercions`, :flag:`Printing Synth`, :flag:`Printing Projections`, and :flag:`Printing Notations`.
 To reactivate the high-level printing features, use the command ``Unset Printing All``.

 .. _printing-universes: